jundalisay/superb/content/en/research/einstein/relativity/section-26.md

 The magnitude which belongs to two adjacent points of the 4D space-time continuum, has the same value for all selected (Galileian) reference-bodies.
-If we replace `x, y, z, √ (− 1 ct)` by `x1, x2, x3, x4`, we also obtain the result=
+If we replace `x, y, z, √ (− 1 ct)` by `x1, x2, x3, x4`, we also obtain the result:

 ``` elixir
 ds^2 = dx1^2 + dx2^2 + dx3^2 + dx4^2*